mirams/sine-wave/Readme.md

  * For plotting: [matplotlib v1.5.3](http://matplotlib.org/1.5.3/index.html) and [seaborn v0.7.1](http://seaborn.pydata.org/).

 <a name="models"/>
-### Running a simulation: Model Parameters and Equations
+### Running a simulation: model parameters and equations
 The parameter values for each model are included in [ParameterSets](ParameterSets).
 Note that in each parameter set the final parameter is the conductance parameter which has been set to 0.1 for all models.
 This value is irrelevant as we scale the literature model simulations to either a simulated or experimental reference trace when plotting these model simulations or using them for comparison.